Hypocrite Idler 3Q2015

 To idle is to work on meaningful and varied projects — and also to take it easy.
+(Like Nas, “I used to hustle/Now all I do is relax and strive.”)
 If you’re interested in my 3Q2015 projects, please keep reading; otherwise, don’t!
 The title of this series of posts refers to this self-proclaimed idler’s hypocritical inability to take it easy.

 I’m a cultural and brand semiotician, and co-founder of the Boston- and New York-based agency Semiovox.
 For over 15 years, my research team and I have inspired brand teams, corporations, and institutions — whether they’re seeking to innovate new products, reposition and elevate their brand or image, or develop breakthrough pack designs — by offering a comprehensive, actionable understanding of the latent, taken-for-granted networks of norms (ideas, values, emotions, higher-order benefits) and forms (images, language, design) that influence consumer decision-making within particular product/service categories and (cross-)cultural territories.

 Working closely in collaboration with marketing and design agencies, not to mention our sister company, the global brand and innovation agency Consumer Eyes (which brings a full creative department and a suite of immersive consumer research techniques to the table), we frequently facilitate brand stakeholder ideation workshops — the output of which are semiotics-inspired hypotheses, opportunity areas, and concepts that we’ll validate and refine with target audiences.